chesterbeckett/chesterbeckett.github.io/_posts/2025-06-17-x-forwarded-for-and-azure-monitor.md

 ![image](/assets/img/xff/img_3.png)

-Copy them out to VS Code/Editor of choice
+Copy them out to VS Code/Editor of choice:

 ```bash
 date time s-ip cs-method cs-uri-stem cs-uri-query s-port cs-username c-ip cs-version cs(User-Agent) cs(Referer) cs-host sc-status sc-substatus sc-win32-status time-taken X-Forwarded-For
 ```
 We use these to create a JSON file, which is an example schema for Azure.

 In this example, I have used the same log entry as above in the IIS setup.
-If you have the same fieds selected you can copy the schema below, or at least use the below as a starting point.
+If you have the same fields selected you can copy the schema below, or at least use the below as a starting point.

 > The JSON values here dont matter, merely a reference but it's important that you get the order right.
 {: .prompt-info }